andrewxiwu/mra/README.md

 ---

-## How to Run
+## How to Run the Examples

-Once you have set up the project and installed the dependency, you can run the example from your terminal.
+Once you have set up the project and installed the dependency, you can run the examples from your terminal.

 1. Navigate to the directory where you saved the files.
-2. Execute the example script:
+2. Execute the desired example script:

     ```bash
+    # To run the full, end-to-end analysis example
     python3 ad_performance_analysis_example.py

+    # To run the focused example on the 'represent' operator
+    python3 represent_operator_example.py
     ```

     *Note: If `python3` doesn't work, your system may use `python` as the command for Python 3.*

-## What the Example Does
+### What the Examples Demonstrate

-The `ad_performance_analysis_example.py` script walks through a common analytics task:

-1. It starts with a base table of ad performance data (cost, clicks, etc.).
-2. It creates an initial `RelationSpace` containing aggregated data at different granularities (e.g., total cost per device, daily CPC per device).
-3. It uses the powerful `crawl` operator to find devices that meet two criteria:
-    -   The total cost for the device is greater than 1000.
-    -   The device's daily Cost-Per-Click (CPC) time series shows anomalous behavior.
-4. The final output is a new `RelationSpace` containing only the filtered, relevant data, demonstrating how MRA can systematically narrow down a large dataset to the most interesting insights.
+-   **`ad_performance_analysis_example.py`**: This script walks through a common analytics task using the high-level `crawl` operator.
+It finds devices that meet two criteria: a total cost greater than 1000 and an anomalous daily Cost-Per-Click (CPC).
+The final output is a new `RelationSpace` containing only the filtered, relevant data.

+-   **`represent_operator_example.py`**: This script isolates the `represent` operator to clearly show its core function: transforming a collection of flat tables (`RelationSpace`) into a nested, entity-centric structure (`SliceRelation`).
+It's a great starting point for understanding the fundamental data restructuring at the heart of MRA.